voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?

+v2.0.71.4 :
+ - NotificationCenterFactory is providing support for the new 2 ways to receive notificatins : FullScreen or Overhead notification
+ - add filter capability and setters for the expected mode
+ - fix few possible issues
+ - BREAKING CHANGE : removed VoxeetPreference set/getDefaultActivity in favor of AndroidManifest metadata and NotificationCenterFactory

 v2.0.69.8 :
  - use fix with recording status updated event looping